OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-06.md

 ## 2 Kings 6:8

-Now the king of Aram was warring against Israel,
+The king of Aram was warring against Israel,
 and he consulted with his servants, saying,
 “At such and such a place shall be my camp.”